netscaler/ansible-collection-netscaleradc/docs/modules/citrix_adc_lb_vserver_module.rst

           - enabled
           - disabled
-      - If the primary virtual server goes down, do not allow it to return to primary status until manually enabled.
+      - If the primary virtual server goes down, do not allow it to return to primary status until manually
     * - dns64

         *(str)*